-Looking back to the early 2000s, there are few more significant female icons than Missy Elliot.
-From her first album Supa Dupa Fly in 1997, Elliot created music that was well ahead of the curve, expressing black creativity, sexual agency, and body positivity in ways that were previously unheard of.
+Looking back to the early 2000s, there are few more significant female icons than Missy Elliott.
+From her first album Supa Dupa Fly in 1997, Elliott created music that was well ahead of the curve, expressing black creativity, sexual agency, and body positivity in ways that were previously unheard of.

 A visionary hip hop icon, Missy Elliott created music that wasn’t just meant to be heard – but to be seen.
 Check out her 5 greatest music videos right here.

 5. The Rain

 Missy released her debut album Supa Dupa Fly in 1997, and with the album came several music videos.
 However it was her clip for The Rain which introduced Elliott’s distinctive aesthetic style which would go on to change the spectrum of hop hop.

 The use of a fish-eye lens throughout the video is of course characteristic of the era, however Elliott had something new to share.
 The video includes a display of her expansive fashion, hair and makeup styles, as well as her signature choreography.
 The Rain video also sees Elliott dancing in an inflated garbage bag, establishing her rebellious attitude towards beauty standards in the music industry.

 While The Rain was what really established Elliott’s visual legacy, much more advanced videography technologies in later years have allowed Elliot to more profoundly capture her futuristic vision.
 The 2015 track, Where They From (WTF) is nothing short of hypnotising in a way that makes you want to shake and thump.

 In the clip we see Missy flawlessly switch between outfits, one of which sees her covered in mirror pieces like a human disco ball.
 Then suddenly, a stringed-puppet version of the artist dancing, ironically demonstrating that Missy Elliott can not and will never be tamed.

 3. I’m Really Hot